 Once you have a database instance setup in the [Managed Service for TimescaleDB portal][timescale-mst-portal], browse to this service and click on the 'Overview' tab.
 In the 'Connection Information' section, you can see the port number that is used for database connections.
 This is the port you need to protect by managing inbound access.

 Scroll down to find the 'Allowed IP Addresses' section.
 By default, this value is set to

 If you are curious about how to interpret this [Classless Inter-Domain Routing][cidr-wiki] (CIDR) syntax, check out [this great online tool][cidr-tool] to help decipher CIDR.

-Click 'Change' and adjust the CIDR value based on where your source traffic will come from.
+Click 'Change' and adjust the CIDR value based on where your source traffic is coming from.